Slayers The Motion Picture: Production

 Slayers: The Motion Picture was created during the peak of the franchise's popularity, and was produced by J.C.Staff in co-production with Kadokawa Bunko.
 Unlike the later films in the series, this one was not directly written by the Slayers creator Hajime Kanzaka.
 According to Helen McCarthy, "in order not to disturb the continuity of the ongoing TV series, writer/director Kazuo Yamazaki opted for a story from a spinoff continuity, the Slayers Special tales set two years before Lina's first meeting with Gourry."
 There have been rumors during the production about Naga being the protagonist, but the film was focused on Lina.

-When ADV Films first acquired the rights to the film, they originally had contacted Lisa Ortiz, who had been the English voice of Lina Inverse in the Slayers TV series, to reprise her role in the film.
-But at the last second, Ortiz had to turn down the part because of scheduling conflicts; and ADV Films was forced to open up a last minute casting call for Lina, and cast Cynthia Martinez, who made her acting debut as Lina in the film.
-(Martinez, who was completely unprepared for the role, later said she believes she made her voice too high pitched.)
+When ADV Films first acquired the rights to the film, they originally had contacted Lisa Ortiz, who had been the English voice of Lina Inverse in the Slayers TV series, to reprise her role in the film, however she had to turn down the part because of scheduling conflicts.
+ADV Films was forced to open up a last minute casting call for Lina, and cast Cynthia Martinez, who made her acting debut as Lina in the film.
+Martinez, who was completely unprepared for the role, later said she believes she made her voice too high pitched.
 The dub was written, directed and produced by Matt Greenfield, based on a translation by Dan Kanemitsu.